Petition

 3. Submit a full explanation of what has changed in your financial situation including any supporting documents to Residential Life (TU 213) or email reslife@binghamton.edu.

-4. Once these steps have been completed, the request will be reviewed by the Review Team.
-The team may take the following actions:
+4. Once these steps have been completed, the request will be reviewed.
+Please note that a review may take up to 20 business days from the date the documentation is received.

 5. Denials may be appealed by emailing reslife@binghamton.edu directed towards the Director of Residential Life and Housing.
 This should be done within 5 business days of the date the student is notified of the decision.